yezhen17/3DIoUMatch/README.md

 ## Installation

-Preparation: A Ubuntu system is necessary, do not try to use Windows.
+Preparation: A Ubuntu system with GPU.

 Install Nvidia driver and CUDA Toolkit.
 ```